tedorellana/learning/SAA-C03.md

 ## AWS Transfer Family ##
 Securely scales your recurring business-to-business file transfers to AWS Storage services using SFTP, FTPS, FTP, and AS2 protocols.
+By configuring AWS Transfer Family SFTP endpoints, you can provide a secure and convenient way for employees to access and transfer data to and from the S3 bucket.
+Using custom identity provider options allows you to integrate with existing identity systems, and AWS Secrets Manager can be used to manage user credentials securely.

 ## Elastic Beanstalk ##
-With Elastic Beanstalk, you can quickly deploy and manage applications in the AWS Cloud without having to learn about the infrastructure that runs those applications.
-Elastic Beanstalk reduces management complexity without restricting choice or control.
+You can quickly deploy and manage applications in the AWS Cloud without having to learn about the infrastructure that runs those applications.
+Reduces management complexity without restricting choice or control.
 You simply upload your application, and Elastic Beanstalk automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.

 ## AWS CloudFormation ##
 Is a service that helps you model and set up your AWS resources so that you can spend less time managing those resources and more time focusing on your applications that run in AWS.
 You create a template that describes all the AWS resources that you want (like Amazon EC2 instances or Amazon RDS DB instances), and CloudFormation takes care of provisioning and configuring those resources for you.
 You don't need to individually create and configure AWS resources and figure out what's dependent on what; CloudFormation handles that.
 The following scenarios demonstrate how CloudFormation can help.